Microsoft/azure-docs.nl-nl/articles/azure-vmware/faq.md

 #### Are Reserved Instances available for purchasing through the Cloud Solution Provider (CSP) program?

 Yes.
 CSP can purchase reserved instances on behalf of their customers, see [Save costs with a reserved instance](reserved-instance.md) article.

+#### Does Azure VMware Solution offer multi-tenancy for hosting CSP partners?

+No. Currently Azure VMware Solution does not offer multi-tenancy.

 ## Customer communication